R-Rayburn/HeadFirstDesignPatterns/README.md

 Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+### Principles to know
+- Depend upon abstractions.
+Do not depend upon concrete classes.
+  - Not necessarily "Program to an interface, not an implementation", but also suggests high-level components shouldn't depend on low-level components; rather they both depend on abstractions.
+  - Guidelines (to strive for, not strictly follow):
+    - No variable should hold a reference to a concrete class.
+    - No class should derive from a concrete class.
+    - No method should override an implemented method of its base classes.

 ### Other things we learned from this chapter:
 - In design patterns, the phrase “implement an interface” does NOT always mean “write a class that implements an interface, by using the ‘implements’ (Java)